idaholab/moose/python/doc/content/python/sqa/python_stp.md

 !template-end!

 !template! item key=assumptions
-{{project}} are assumed to be command-line UNIX (POSIX) compatible Python executables and scripts run on the target system.
-The utilities within {{project}} are assumed to be stateless, reading all inputs from local or network mounted file-systems.
-When deployed for parallel testing or use, standard [!ac](MPI) networking is expected to function among cluster compute nodes. {{project}} does not require any special file system (i.e., parallel file systems), however high performance file systems can improve performance of large utiliries and also the speed at which the automated testing system can launch, run, and inspect test results.
+[!ac](MOOSE) Tools are assumed to be command-line UNIX (POSIX) compatible Python executables and scripts run on the target system.
+The utilities within [!ac](MOOSE) Tools are assumed to be stateless, reading all inputs from local or network mounted file-systems.
+When deployed for parallel testing or use, standard [!ac](MPI) networking is expected to function among cluster compute nodes. [!ac](MOOSE) Tools does not require any special file system (i.e., parallel file systems), however high performance file systems can improve performance of large utiliries and also the speed at which the automated testing system can launch, run, and inspect test results.
 !template-end!

 !template item key=constraints
-{{project}} are designed to be executed in-situ on the end-use machine.
+[!ac](MOOSE) Tools are designed to be executed in-situ on the end-use machine.
 There is no requirement for separate testing or acceptance environments, as each independent invocation of a utility maintains its own environment.
 Acceptance testing may be performed at full-scale provided resources are available.
-Therefore, there are no constraints on testing of {{project}}.
+Therefore, there are no constraints on testing of [!ac](MOOSE) Tools.

 !template! item key=test-types
-It is possible to categorize test cases in many ways such as "system", "integration", "performance", or "acceptance" testing. {{project}} does not categorize test cases; they are simply defined and executed as a complete set and automatically executed as defined in [#test-automation].
+It is possible to categorize test cases in many ways such as "system", "integration", "performance", or "acceptance" testing. [!ac](MOOSE) Tools does not categorize test cases; they are simply defined and executed as a complete set and automatically executed as defined in [#test-automation].

 ### Required tests and test sequence

-All tests defined within {{project}} utilities must be executed and pass for all revisions and releases of the software.
+All tests defined within [!ac](MOOSE) Tools utilities must be executed and pass for all revisions and releases of the software.
 All test cases within one test specification (a "tests" file) are expected to run in the order defined.
 The specifications may be executed in any order.